-Due to our unfortunate experience with the editorial service offered by Kirkus Reviews, we needed to master the proper use of to lie and to lay.
+Due to my unfortunate experience with the editorial service offered by Kirkus Reviews, I needed to master the proper use of to lie and to lay.

-We thought we’d share what we learned with you in case it might be helpful to you, if you have also had difficulty mastering how to use them.
+I thought I’d share what I learned in case it might be of help to you.
 Additionally, a very helpful guide on how to use lie and lay can be found here.

-When our first Kirkus editor changed all of our laids to lays and our second Kirkus editor changed all of our lays back to laids, we set about trying to learn the rule for ourselves once and for all (it turned out that both editors were wrong — both lay and laid mean putting, but what was being done was reclining).
+When my first Kirkus editor changed all of my laids to lays and my second Kirkus editor changed all of my lays back to laids, I set about trying to learn the rule for myself once and for all (it turned out that both editors were wrong — both lay and laid mean putting, but what was being done was reclining).

-[A full account of our experience with Kirkus Editorial can be found here ].
+[A full account of my experience with Kirkus Editorial can be found here ].